 - Offer fresh water and a small meal.

-- Allow them to stretch and relieve themselves.
+- Allow them to stretch and use the restroom.

 - Check for signs of stress or discomfort and provide extra care as needed.